skye2k2/clashjs/README.md

 ### Game Rules.
 * Every player will have a position and direction on the grid.
 A player can not go over the grid limits, and can only face north, east, south or west.
 * The game will be turn based.
-Every turn we will excecute the AI of every player passing as arguments:
+Every turn we will execute the AI function of every alive player passing as arguments:
   * The state of the player.
   * The state of all other players.
   * A environment configuration option with: